Uçucu Yağ Nedir? Faydaları Nelerdir?

 Mental and Emotional Benefits:

-In this way, they can create rapid and powerful changes in our mood.
+This allows them to create rapid and powerful changes in our mood.

 Physical Benefits: